SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

   Most of the properties have the same type as the properties in the SAP database schema, except for StockNo, whose type has been changed from **int** to **string**.
 This is because StockNo is used as a way to define the relationship between the SAP data and SharePoint picture library.

   > [!TIP]
   > StockNo must have the type **string** because the value stored in the SharePoint picture library is **Text**.
-These two types must match in order to accomplish the data mashup.
+These two types must match to accomplish the data mashup.

   The implementation of the two interfaces is in CarInventoryModel/InventoryItem.cs and CarInventoryModel/InventoryCollection.cs.